Fewer versus less: Current usage

-The Cambridge Guide to English Usage notes that the "pressure to substitute fewer for less seems to have developed out of all proportion to the ambiguity it may provide in noun phrases like less promising results".
+The Cambridge Guide to English Usage notes that the "pressure to substitute fewer for less seems to have developed out of all proportion to the ambiguity that can be found in certain noun phrases, such as less promising results."
 It describes conformance with this pressure as a shibboleth and the choice "between the more formal fewer and the more spontaneous less" as a stylistic choice.
+According to the proposed rule, less would only be used to modify the degree of the adjective, while fewer would be used instead to modify the number of results, despite that no equivalent possible substitution exists for more.
+Alternative strategies exist to encode such a disambiguation if a speaker wishes, such as to use not as in place of less and not as many in place of fewer.

+Exceptions

+Some prescriptivists prescribe the rule addition that less should be used with units of measurement of time, money, weight, and distance (e.g. "less than 10 dollars" rather than "fewer than 10 dollars", and "less than 3 miles" rather than "fewer than 3 miles").